Origin-01/Salary-Estimator/README.md

 # Salary-Estimator
-Created a tool that estimates data science salaries to help data scientists negotiate their income when they get a job.
+Created a tool that estimates the expected salaries of various companies to help data scientists to negotiate their income when they are applying for a job.

 Data Science Salary Estimator: Project Overview